tinne26/ggfnt/specification.md

 	- Operator: 00 is ==, 01 is !=, 10 is <, 11 is <=.
 If 0b0000_0X00 is set, the second argument will also be a variable instead of a constant.
 If 0b0000_X000 is set, we have an AND operation.
 Otherwise we have an OR.
 	- First argument: variable ID.
 	- Second argument: constant or variable ID, depending on the operator.

+TODO: I need glyph replacement.
+I need a "replace last N glyphs with Y".
+I might need lookaheads, alternatively.
+This is crucial for ligatures and stuff.
+Maybe replacement FSMs and operation FSMs could be different? hmmm...
+Like, replacements sound like they could also be done with a different, simpler system.

 The FSM max jumping sequence length is restricted to 32 in order to avoid infinite loops.